nikoguerrero/SCL017-Burger-Queen/README.md

 It also includes an administrator interface for registering new users.

 ## Interface
-The app is designed for tablets, and is responsive for portrait and landscape orientation.
+The app is designed for iPad Pro or similar size tablets, and is responsive for portrait and landscape orientation.

 ### Login/ Waiter Menu/ Admin
 ![LoginVertical](https://user-images.githubusercontent.com/83680798/136049831-e956c382-4a00-4c71-a176-9d828a141f6d.png)